mkadrlik/documentation-generator/README.md

 ## Features

 - **Multiple Document Types**: SOPs, Runbooks, Architecture docs, Implementation docs, and more
-- **AI-Powered Generation**: Uses OpenAI or Anthropic models for intelligent document creation
+- **AI-Powered Generation**: Uses OpenAI, Anthropic, or OpenRouter models for intelligent document creation
 - **Modular Architecture**: Easy to add new document types and templates
 - **Persistent Storage**: Saves generated documents with metadata
 - **Docker Support**: Runs in containers for easy deployment